maxscheijen/maxscheijen.github.io/posts/personal-assistant.md

         fp.write(response.content)
 ```

-Getting all the audio files.
+The function can use the above function to loop over all the audio file urls and persist them to disk.

 ```python
 df = pd.read_csv("...")